-The instructional error of the distance from the center of the target ball to the control cursor was measured upon completion of the instruction.
+The instructional error of the distance from the centre of the target sphere to the control cursor was measured upon completion of the instruction.

 This was done in VR by using an IDF-based 3D head pointer for 12 people, divided equally into two groups (1 and 2).
 The results are presented in Table 2.

-In this study, a jamming hand [16] capable of grasping an object with an error of up to 3 cm in target point indication, was used as a reference-index end effector.
+In this study, a jamming hand [16] capable of grasping an object with an error of up to 3 cm in target point indication was used as a reference-index end effector.
 The average error of the instructions in this experiment was approximately 1.32 cm, with the highest instructional error of 2.5 cm.
 These results suggest that the indication error of the 3D head pointer is within the range of absorbable error in the case of grasping and manipulating an object with the specific end effector.

-The standard deviation of the indication error is 0.65 cm, and the error varies widely from person to person.
+The standard deviation of the indication error was 0.65 cm, and the error varied widely from person to person.
 This result may be related to the familiarity level of each individual in the use of a VR space.
-The results must be validated by considering VR experience.
+The results were validated by considering VR experience.

 Change in indication error at each indication time

-The experiment was conducted under conditions (a)–(f) for six members of Group 1.
+The experiment was conducted under conditions (a)–(f) for six members of group 1.
 The relationship between the instruction error and instruction time is shown in Figure 9.